-Candle & Soap Making
+Candle & Soap Making Candle & Soap Making Basics

 A wonderful and historical additive

-Rob Melnychuk / Getty Images
+Monica Rodriguez / Getty Images

-Sounds to me like Democritus would have gotten along well with soap makers - though we would have convinced him that honey was good to use on the inside and the outside.
-Honey has a long and romantic history - it is one of the oldest "ingredients" known to man.
-Women (and a few savvy men) through the ages have bathed in and used honey to keep their skin and hair radiant:
+Honey has a long and romantic history—it is one of the oldest "ingredients" known to man.
+Women—and a few savvy men—through the ages have bathed in and used honey to keep their skin and hair radiant:

-• Madame du Barry, the infamous last mistress of Louis XV, used honey as a form of facial mask, lying down for a rest while the honey did its work.
+• Madame du Barry, the infamous last mistress of Louis XV, used honey as a form of a facial mask, lying down for a rest while the honey did its work.

 • Cleopatra of Egypt regularly took honey and milk baths to maintain her youthful appearance.